|About|

 Hello Everyone!
 My name is Oscar L. Olvera Astivia.

-I completed my PhD in Measurement, Evaluation and Research Methodology (MERM) in the University of British Columbia (UBC) in Vancouver, Canada.
+For those of you who may be curious, I completed my PhD in Measurement, Evaluation and Research Methodology (MERM) in the University of British Columbia (UBC) in Vancouver, Canada.
 I am also an affiliated member of the Structural Equation Modeling lab in the Quantitative Methods program in the Psychology Department.

 Back in the day I was also a post-doctoral research fellow in the School of Population and Public Health (in UBC) and was the lead data analyst of the Parent & Child Early Coaching Project (PACE)